DEATHS of MARY ANN CARR and DAUGHTER

 [Above:] Thomas Nevin’s photograph of his mother Mary Ann Nevin ca. 1873

-Copyright © KLW NFC and Shelverton Collections 2007
+Copyright © KLW NFC Imprint and Shelverton Family Collections 2007

 2. Thomas J. Nevin’s sister, Mary Ann Carr nee Nevin (born Newtonards Ireland 1847) who married John Carr, son of Captain James Carr, at Kangaroo Valley, New Town, Hobart in May, 1877 and died at Sandridge Victoria in 1878 giving birth to her daughter, also named Mary Ann Carr..

-[Above] Thomas Nevin’s mounted carte-de-visite portrait of his sister Mary Anne Carr ca. 1874
+[Above] Thomas Nevin’s mounted carte-de-visite portrait of his sister Mary Anne Nevin ca. 1874

 3. Thomas Nevin’s daughter, Mary Ann Nevin (Hobart 1884-1974), known as Minnie to the family, and as Minnie Drew when she married.
 Grand daughter of John Nevin snr, and cousin of Minnie Carr.